About the Initiative

 Who We Are

-The California Preterm Birth Initiative lives at the intersection of research, community partnerships and education to create positive change for black and brown families.
 The UCSF California Preterm Birth Initiative is an innovative, multi-year research enterprise funded by Lynne and Marc Benioff.
-We're co-led by Principal Investigator Larry Rand, Executive Director, Alexis Cobbins, and Associate Director, Solaire Spellen.
+We're co-led by Principal Investigator Larry Rand, Interim Executive Director Solaire Spellen, and Director of Communications Areca Smit.
 Our community advisory boards help to determine our research priorities.
 Learn about our team.

 Meet our Strategic Community Advisory Board.